-Kansas has a decent roster of annual fairs and festivals, nearly all of them happening between June and October when the weather is at its best.
+Kansas holidays nearly all happen between June and October when the weather is at its best.
 Music, crafts, and art are the big themes of most festivals, but there are also national standouts like the Renaissance Festival in Kansas City and the cool rodeo days in Dodge City.
 If you’re here in the summer, chances are you can find something fun to do.

 Brookside Art Annual

 The charming little town of Brookside is host to one of Kansas’ most popular annual art fairs.
 Each May, the downtown area is transformed into a pedestrian street with more than 200 stalls set up to showcase the arts and crafts of Kansan talents.
 Food and live music add to the fun, which carries on after dark with concerts in town.

 Just outside Kansas City in the town of Bonner Springs is one of America’s largest annual Renaissance Fairs.
 It kicks off on Labor Day each June and runs for seven consecutive weekends until Columbus Day.
 The 16-acre property where the festival is held is like a slice of medieval England revisited.
 Each weekend has a slightly different theme, but always includes loads of food, live entertainment, period shopping, and other great activities.
 Around 500 costumed characters ensure the atmosphere is sufficiently medieval.

 If it’s June, then it’s time for the annual jazz festival in Kansas City.
 This weekend event is as popular with families as it is with music fans, and it takes place in Overland Park’s Corporate Woods areas.
 Despite the genre of music, this event is billed as a family affair and around 40,000 people come to the lovely park to enjoy the free music and good company.